OumaimaBN/International-travel-restrictions-in-covid-time/README.md

 **Technos :** Python, Folium

 **Demo :** The application is deployed using Heroku https://covid-map-viz.herokuapp.com/

+**Files:**
+* [Notebook] International travel restrictions in covid time : A jupyter notebook used for mapping the coronavirus outbreak and related travel restrictions over the world.

 **Covid Map :** is a choropleth map about international travel restrictions over the world, and number of confirmed cases in each country
 ![alt text](https://github.com/OumaimaBN/International-travel-restrictions-in-covid-time/blob/main/covid_map.PNG)